 Website & Social Media Archiving for Nevada State Agencies

+Public records in Nevada are subject to the Nevada Public Records Act.
 Open Records Law N.R.S.
-239 et seq.(balancing privacy issues with public interest) and Open Meetings Law N.R.S.
-241 et seq. govern open records law in the state of Nevada covering state, county and municipal records.
-The aim of Nevada Open Records Law to balance democratic principles by providing access to records to members of the public to the extent permitted by law.Do Nevada State Records Laws include Website and Social Media content?
+239 et seq (balancing privacy issues with public interest) and Open Meetings Law N.R.S.
+241 et seq govern open records law in the state of Nevada covering state, county and municipal records.
+The aim of this regulation is to balance democratic principles by providing access to records to members of the public to the extent permitted by law.

 The Nevada Public Records Act reads as follows:

 NRS 239.001 Legislative findings and declaration.
 The Legislature hereby finds and declares that:

 1.The purpose of this chapter is to foster democratic principles by providing members of the public with access to inspect and copy public books and records to the extent permitted by law;

 2.The provisions of this chapter must be construed liberally to carry out this important purpose;

 3.Any exemption, exception or balancing of interests which limits or restricts access to public books and records by members of the public must be construed narrowly; and